enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/frontend/index.rst

   - total writes throughput = (slowest) :code:`controller`'s throughput
   - total reads throughput = N x :code:`controller`'s throughput

-It can be used for data redundancy and/or to increase total reads speed.
+It can be used for data redundancy and/or to increase the total read speed.

 .. code-block:: python